zx9w/read-together/readme.md

 # Getting started

-The basic idea is to use github issues for suggesting papers to read, organizing meeting dates and meta-comments (improving this document etc.)
+The basic idea is to use github issues for suggesting papers to read (as well as organizing meeting dates and meta-comments such as improving this document or the structure of our collaboration etc.)

-The actual meetings manifest as pull requests, first with the concrete decisions made in the issue collected into a readme as well as the canonical version of the paper to read.
+The actual meetings manifest themselves as pull requests; first with the concrete decisions made in the issue collected into a readme as well as the canonical version of the paper to read.
 Then once the meeting takes place any artefacts from the meeting can be collected into the PR.

-Normally the issue can be closed once the pull request has been opened since it means that the readme is ready.
+Normally the issue can be closed once the pull request has been opened since it means that the readme is almost ready.